Feeld/junior-infra-task/ANSWERS.md

 Icinga and Nagios have the necessary features and addons/extension to make them useful for Kubeneters monitoring.
 These tools are developed and mantained by very small communities and this is not are bad thing but it does indicate the level of interest in these tools on the Kubernetes community.
 More popular projects usually mean more contributors and that can translate to meore people who understand the code theus, when there are issues the are more people to help with troubleshooting and chances are that someone in the community would have had the same issue at some point.

+Monitoring the cluster gives an across an overall view of platform health,

 Kubenetes components export metrics in Prometheus format